Ceramic engine: History

 Research into more efficient diesel engines occurred after the 1970s energy crisis, resulting in a new market for fuel-efficient vehicles.
 A newly developed gas turbine engine design promised high thermal efficiency, but needed a material that could withstand 2500 F temperatures.
 The high heat did not allow for readily available materials like metals, superalloys, and carbon composites to be used.
-As a result, government-funded research facilities in the United States, Japan, Germany, and the United Kingdom experimented with substituting metal for ceramics.
+As a result, government-funded research facilities in the United States, Japan, Germany, and the United Kingdom experimented with replacing metal with ceramics.
 Ceramics' high resistance to heat helped pave the way towards the first commercial use of gas turbine engines, the successes of which led to the idea of an all-ceramic engine.

-Between 1985 and 1989, Nissan produced the Fairlady Z 200ZR, the world's first production car with a ceramic turbocharger.
+Between 1985 and 1989, Nissan, in collaboration with NGK, produced the world's first ceramic turbocharger, later debuting this on the 1985 Fairlady Z 200ZR.
+Isuzu developed a diesel ceramic engine that used ceramic for the pistons, piston rings, and turbocharger wheels.
+Isuzu also developed an engine that used cylinder liners made of ceramic materials such as silicon nitride.
+Isuzu also used ceramics for the intake and exhaust valves, exhaust manifold, turbocharger housing, camshafts, heat insulation, and rocker arms.

 Predictions for an adiabatic turbo-compound engine (a theoretical heat-efficient engine) were seen as plausible with the use of technical ceramic material.
 A 1987 technical paper by Roy Kamo predicted the mass production of such engines to occur in the year 2000.
 However, these predictions were made with the belief that ceramics would overcome "the design methodology, manufacturing process, machining cost, and mass production quality control needed for high volume production."

 Currently, ceramic engines are not viable for mass production.
 Large parts, like the engine block, can be challenging to manufacture out of ceramics due to their brittleness and stiffness.